With so many apps available free on the Google Play Store it's easy to keep on downloading apps you'll never use - and never remove.

 • Drag and drop the shortcut on to an Uninstall option: If an Uninstall option appears, drop the app icon on top of it.
 This method will also work on some devices that feature an app tray, but if you see a Remove rather than Uninstall option you are merely removing the icon from the home screen, not deleting it.
 You can verify this by opening the app tray and finding the app shortcut staring back at you

 On some Android devices, the ability to uninstall an app from its shortcut icon extends to the app tray (this is your third option).
 Exactly as you just tried in method two with the home screen, tap and hold an app icon from within the app tray and drag it to the top of the screen to see whether an Uninstall option appears.
 If it does, drop the app shortcut on top of this option to remove it from your device.

 The final way to uninstall apps from your Android phone or tablet is to reverse the installation procedure.
 So, open Google Play, browse to the app in question, but rather than pressing an Install button look for an Uninstall button.

 Removing app references from Google Play

-Even once an app has been deleted from your device, you'll still find a reference of it in the Google Play store on the 'All' tab of My apps & games.
-Its appearance here does not mean there is a trace of it on your device, though should you want to also remove this entry simply click the cross at the top righthand corner.
+Even once an app has been deleted from your device, you'll still find a reference of it in the Google Play store on the 'Library' tab of My apps & games.
+Its appearance here does not mean there is a trace of it on your device, though should you want to also remove this entry simply click the cross to the right.

 Dealing with misbehaving app shortcuts